Planning a Community Lantern Walk

 Responsibilities:

-• In the “Lantern Walk” WhatsApp group, create a poll to coordinate firewood and solo stove contributions.
+• Create a poll or send a text to coordinate firewood and solo stove contributions.

 • Designate an area for families to unload wood upon arrival.